-For custodial wallets, your trades are managed and executed over a third-party exchange.
+Custodial wallets: Your trades are managed and executed over a third-party exchange.
 You can also send your money from a custodial wallet to a self-custody wallet to conduct further activities.

+Self-custody wallets: As the owner, you hold all of the wallet’s information.
 Your wallet is secured via a 12-word recovery phrase, which must be kept private and backed up securely.
 If you lose your private keys, Coinbase Wallet cannot help recover your account.
 Never share your recovery phrase with anyone and back it up in a safe location.